pirl-lab/pirl-lab.github.io/content/authors/shohen/_index.md

 ---
 # Display name
-title: Ramani Duraiswami
+title: Shohen Kaneko

 # Full Name (for SEO)
-first_name: Ramani
+first_name: Shohen
-last_name: Duraiswami
+last_name: Kaneko

 # Is this the primary user of the site?
 superuser: true